What Heavy Haul Trucking Is and Why It’s Important

 heavy haul trailer parked outside at night

-Any freight that exceeds the standard legal limit for size, which is set by the state, local, and federal governments, is considered oversize or a heavy haul load.
+Any freight that exceeds the standard legal limit for size set by the state, local, and federal governments is considered oversize or a heavy haul load.
 Heavy haul trucking may also be known as a superload, machinery hauling, oversize hauling, or heavy equipment trucking.
 The maximum size for standard shipments according to the U.S. Department of Transportation Federal Highway Administration (FHWA) is:

 The maximum size for heavy hauls depends on the type of heavy haul trailer[AM1] being used, the state(s) where freight is being transported, and the number of axles on the trailer.
-There are Federal regulations on the amount of weight that can be hauled on each axle, which is calculated using the bridge weight formula.
+Federal regulations for the amount of weight that can be hauled on each axle are calculated using the bridge weight formula.

 Types of Heavy Haul Trailers